minprog/programmeren-ik/quality aspects/4 magic numbers/magic_numbers.md

         // do something
     }

-A quick detailed explanation telling you what that number 20 is for.
 Alternatively, and perhaps better in case we find our magic number `20` scattered throughout our code, is to use a constant variable like so:

     const MAX_NAME_LENGTH = 20;